|My Dog's Scout Costume|

 Beware of Jack-O-Lanterns & Candles—sometimes our pets are a little clueless about fire.
 Happy dogs with big wagging tails or cats jumping on a table can knock over a candle.
 Also young animals may be overly curious and burn themselves.
 Keeping your dog in a safe room can prevent these mishaps.

 Some dogs hate costumes—while cute, some dogs are not very tolerant of costumes and can get cranky and snappy.
 If your dog looks stressed, unhappy or uncomfortable, take it off.
+Here is a primer on dog body language so that you can identify the more common canine stress signals.

 A bandana is as much as my dog can handle.
 A costume would put her in a very foul mood.